Jako/RememberThis/README.md

 Property | Description | Default
 ---- | ----------- | -------
-rowTpl | Row templage for the list output. | @FILE components/rememberthis/templates/rowTpl.html outerTpl | Outer templage for the list output. | @FILE components/rememberthis/templates/outerTpl.html addTpl | Template for the add link. | @FILE components/rememberthis/templates/addTpl.html noResultsTpl | Template that is displayed, if the list is empty. | @FILE components/rememberthis/templates/noResultsTpl.html itemTitleTpl | Template for one list item. | @FILE components/rememberthis/templates/itemTitleTpl.html
+rowTpl | Row templage for the list output. | @FILE components/rememberthis/templates/rowTpl.html outerTpl | Outer templage for the list output, if the list is not empty.
+Will be surrounded by a div with class *rememberthis* | @FILE components/rememberthis/templates/outerTpl.html addTpl | Template for the add link. | @FILE components/rememberthis/templates/addTpl.html noResultsTpl | Template that is displayed, if the list is empty. | @FILE components/rememberthis/templates/noResultsTpl.html itemTitleTpl | Template for one list item. | @FILE components/rememberthis/templates/itemTitleTpl.html